 Kimberly Clark Dividend Stock Analysis Wrap Up

-I would only be interested in adding to my position at or below $110 per share.
+I plan to hold and would be very interested in adding to my position at or below $110 per share.
 That price will provide a 4% dividend yield with the potential for 4-6% annual dividend growth.

-In the consumer goods sector, I generally prefer Clorox for new investment dollars.
+In the consumer goods sector, I also like Clorox.
 Clorox has better-differentiated products, in my opinion.
 And they dominate the categories in which they compete.

 In contrast, Kimberly Clark’s products tend to be more commoditized.
-And subject to pricing pressures.
+And subject to greater pricing pressures.

 Disclosure & Disclaimer